-The present rates of the SJWC became effective on August 25, 2018, by Advice Letter No. 524.
-SJWC has Advice Letters 528 and 529 pending before the Commission.
+The present rates of the SJWC became effective on August 25, 2018 by Advice Letter No. 524.
+SJWC does not have any advice letters pending before the Commission.

 Protests and Responses

 Anyone may respond to or protest this advice letter.
 A response does not oppose the filing but presents information that may prove useful to the Commission in evaluating the advice letter.
 A protest objects to the advice letter in whole or in part and must set forth the specific grounds on which it is based.
 These grounds may include the following: